nyaray/shortie/README.md

 you to switch elixir version on a per-project basis.
 ASDF-VM can also handle other languages and some tools, check it out!

-The first thing you need to do is create an environment file with your connection strings and secrets and name them `.env-dev` and `.env-prod`, respectively.
-They should look something like this (with `$ENV` replaced by either `dev` or `prod`):

-    DATABASE_URL=ecto://postgres:postgres@db:5432/shortie_$ENV
-    SECRET_KEY_BASE=YOUR_BIG_SECRET_HERE
-    MIX_ENV=$ENV

 To generate your secret key base, run `mix phx.gen.secret` and copy/paste that value into the file, once per environment.
+I've provided one for your convenience, but it should not be used in production.

-Now you should be able to source the environment file you just created and fetch the dependencies, compile them and the application itself, in order to be able to run things and see that they work.
+You should be able to source the `.env-dev` file you created earlier and fetch the dependencies, compile them and the application itself, in order to be able to run things and see that they work.
 It is a good idea to do each of the following in the specified order the first time you try out the code-test/test-code-run cycle, so that things are in place when they're needed.

-    . .env-$ENV
+    . .env-dev
     cd app
     mix deps.get
     mix deps.compile